zesty-genius128/Certus_server/README.md

 # Certus Drug Information MCP Server

+**Enhance your AI agent with authoritative FDA drug information.**

+Certus is a Model Context Protocol (MCP) extension that connects your AI assistant (Claude, ChatGPT, etc.) directly to official FDA databases.
+Instead of relying on potentially outdated training data, your AI agent gets real-time, authoritative information about drug shortages, recalls, safety alerts, and prescribing information straight from the FDA.

-A comprehensive Model Context Protocol (MCP) server providing real-time FDA drug information including shortages, recalls, labels, and market analysis.
+A comprehensive MCP server providing real-time FDA drug information including shortages, recalls, labels, and shortage trend analysis.
 This server enables AI assistants and other MCP clients to access comprehensive pharmaceutical data using official FDA sources.

 ## Try the Live Chatbot